 Linguistic diversity is a fact of life in Europe.
 The European Union is committed to preserving and promoting this key feature of our cultures.
 In the re-launched Lisbon Strategy and in the Education and Training 2010 work programme the ability to communicate in foreign languages is considered a key competence.
 A labour force with practical language and intercultural skills helps European enterprise to compete effectively in the global marketplace, enhances its own employability, and it is crucial for economic growth and better jobs.
-Multilingualism also strengthens personal development and European citizenship, reinforces social cohesion and promotes intercultural dialogue, creating opportunities to discover other values, beliefs and behaviours.
+Multilingualism also reinforces social cohesion and promotes intercultural dialogue, creating opportunities to discover other values, beliefs and behaviours.

 The promotion of language learning and linguistic diversity is an objective of the programme as a whole and of the Comenius, Erasmus, Grundtvig and Leonardo programmes in particular.
 The "Languages" Key Activity complements these sectoral programmes by addressing language teaching and learning needs across two or more of those sectors.
-All languages are eligible under the programme.